-The ultimate goal when it comes to a fluid restriction in CKD is to protect the kidneys from being overworked with excess fluid.
-This, in turn, also helps protect the heart and cardiovascular system from having to push more fluid through the body.
+The ultimate goal when it comes to fluid restriction in CKD is to protect the body, the kidneys, and the heart from being overworked with excess fluid.
+This helps protect the heart and cardiovascular system from having to push more fluid through the body.

 If instructed to limit fluids, ask for a goal amount of fluid from your doctor.
 Working privately with a dietitian can also help with managing your fluid restriction.

 Using a food and fluid journal like Cronometer* can help make tracking easier, especially when it comes to tracking fluids from watery foods like cucumbers, strawberries, and peaches.

 Keep up with routine medical appointments to check in on your progress.
 A fluid restriction in CKD can change, either increasing or decreasing fluid needs depending on health conditions, diet, labs, and medications.